Making Theatre An Affordable Necessity

 Anthony Naylor, Actor (most notably with the RSC)

-Wednesday, July 18th: Morris Arboretum of the University of Pennsylvania, Philadelphia, PA (SPECIAL 6:30pm CURTAIN, RAIN OR SHINE)
+Wednesday, July 24th, 2019: Morris Arboretum of the University of Pennsylvania, Philadelphia, PA - 6:30pm curtain (RAIN OR SHINE*)

 Check the directions link/address for the venue you're planning on visiting on the schedule.
 All the information we have will be available on the website in the weeks before performances begin.
 We expect that many of our audience members live or work near one of our Philadelphia venues.
 We encourage you to walk, bike or take mass transit if you can.
 Philadelphia City also has metered and garage parking for those of you who plan to drive into the city.
 All of our suburban venues have either free lot parking or street parking around the venue!